ThreeRiversAINexus/sample-agents/README.md

 This app seeks out events that a user might like, which is the basis of my https://letsdo.agency app I've created; however, this is the baby version.

+### discussion_show

+This is an art show piece where we listen with whisper to conversations until we meet a certain threshold of context length.
+Then the AI generates images based on the current discussion.
+This is designed with NiceGUI and attempts to be compatible with PC and iOS devices.

+### incomplete - rag/yags_master

+This is an attempt to create a retrieval-augmented generation agent that assists with running gameplay for the open source role playing game "YAGS".

 ### incomplete - meta_prompting

 This is supposed to be a basic tool for refining prompts by having the LLM critique and rewrite its own prompt.

-### incomplete - discussion_show

-This was supposed to be an art show piece where we'd listen with whisper to conversations until we meet a certain threshold of context length.
-Then the AI would generate images based on the current discussion.
-It would be based on the number of tokens coming in from the discussion around it.
-Some users wanted to save the images.